The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets

 Abstract

 We study the consequences of job markets' heavy reliance on referrals.
-Referrals screen candidates and lead to better matches and increased productivity, but disadvantage job-seekers who have few or no connections to employed workers, leading to increased inequality.
-Coupled with homophily, referrals also lead to immobility: a demographic group's low current employment rate leads that group to have relatively low future employment as well.
-We identify conditions under which distributing referrals more evenly across a population not only reduces inequality but also improves future productivity and economic mobility.
-We use the model to examine the short and long run welfare impacts of policies such as algorithmic fairness and affirmative action.
-We also examine how macroeconomic conditions as well as the possibility of firing workers change the effects of referrals.
+Referrals lead to more opportunities for workers to be hired, which lead to better matches and increased productivity, but also disadvantage job-seekers with few or no connections to employed workers, increasing inequality.
+Coupled with homophily, referrals also lead to immobility.
+We identify conditions under which distributing referrals more evenly reduces inequality and improves future productivity and mobility.
+We use the model to examine the short and long-run welfare impacts of policies such as affirmative action and algorithmic fairness.

 Keywords: Inequality, Immobility, Job Contacts, Job Referrals, Social Networks, Networks, Productivity, Affirmative Action, Labor Market Rigidity